1978 Volvo International

-The 1978 Volvo International was a men's tennis tournament played on outdoor clay courts in North Conway, New Hampshire in the United States and was part of the 1978 Colgate-Palmolive Grand Prix.
-The tournament began on July 31, 1978.
+The 1978 Volvo International was a men's tennis tournament played on outdoor clay courts at the Mt.
+Cranmore Stadium in North Conway, New Hampshire in the United States that was part of the 1978 Colgate-Palmolive Grand Prix.
+It was the sixth edition of the tournament was held from July 31 through August 6, 1978.
 First-seeded Eddie Dibbs won the singles title.